Use 'Enter' for

 In this physics model, there is no reversal of time

-The elementary strand shaped particle creates child strand shaped particles
+The strand shaped elementary particle creates child strand shaped particles

-There is no absorption of child strand shaped particles by the elementary strand shaped particle
+There is no absorption of child strand shaped particles by the strand shaped elementary particle

 As a suggestion, the concept of a direction to time, is related to what objects do, and is not related to time in itself